Can Reishi improve Sleep?

 How Does Reishi improve Sleep?

-Reishi has shown good clinical outcomes in the treatment of insomnia and restlessness.
-It is an adaptogen and has properties that reduce stress.
+Reishi has shown good peer-reviewed outcomes in the treatment of insomnia and restlessness.
+It is an functional mushroom and has properties that reduce stress.
 This, in turn, helps the body relax and has a calming effect.
 Stress is known to prevent sleep and affect how much sleep you get in one night.
 Recent studies showing how Ganoderma Lucidum (Reishi) affects our gut and how these alterations affect our sleep through the gut-brain axis.
 Even though most of these studies are done on mice, I have noticed that taking Reishi in the evenings reduces my latency and increases my deep sleep and REM sleep I have monitored this with an Oura ring over several months, and there are noticeable clear patterns.

 Reishi Mushroom Extracts.